-- Applicants must be resident in Great Britain and Northern Ireland of the Commonwealth for three years prior to the date of submission for the award, or a British National
+- The author must be resident in Great Britain and Northern Ireland or the Commonwealth for three years prior to the date of submission for the award, or a British national, and writing in English.

-- Applicants must not have had any other novel published
+- The author must not have had any novel published (other than the one submitted).

-- Submissions must be of a romantic or traditional nature (i.e. not experimental)
+- The work submitted must be a novel of a romantic or traditional nature (i.e. not experimental).